-Merchant Center multi-client accounts allow a single person or company to submit data feeds for multiple domains.
+Merchant Center supports advanced account setups that allow a single person or company to submit data feeds for multiple domains.
 Each client may have a distinct shop name and URL.
-When you request a multi-client account, your current Google Merchant Center account will become a sub-account in your new multi-client account.
+Avoid submitting duplicate websites containing similar content to avoid account disapproval.
+Learn more about our policies on duplicate content

 Note: If you plan to upload a large number of feeds or make frequent changes to your product data, it is strongly recommended that you use the Content API (instead of feeds) to directly upload your product data.